 - Identify modules that the student will take in year one

-- Agree a calendar of meetings
+- Agree a schedule of meetings

 - Ensure that the student is aware and agrees to the University regulations and policies

 Details of the agreed programme are recorded in the IMR which is approved by the DRSPC.
-The IMR is forwarded by the DRSPC to the GS by the end of October/February, or within four weeks after first registration for students registering outside of standard registration times, for inclusion in the student record system.
+The IMR is forwarded by the DRSPC to the Graduate Research Academy by the end of October/February, or within four weeks after first registration for students registering outside of standard registration times, for inclusion in the student record system.
 The IMR informs the Annual Progress Review subsequently carried out by the student’s DRSPC.

 Part A deals with the student’s research activities, outputs, and progress, as well as supervisor’s comments.
 The student should complete this part of the form in consultation with their supervisor.
 The supervisor completes their part and submits Part A of the form to the DRSPC.

 Part B allows the student to provide feedback on supervisory and departmental support.
 Part B is directly sent to the DRSPC.

 The DRSPC’s recommendations are recorded in the Annual Progress Review Form and a copy is returned to the Graduate Research Academy at [email protected]